CosmicToast/jurl/README.md

 Bitmaps are translated back and forth using indexables (arrays and tuples).
 For example, `CURLAUTH_BASIC | CURLAUTH_DIGEST` becomes `[basic digest]`.

-Here's an example of a basic POST request using `jurl/native`.
+Here's an example of a basic HTTP POST request using `jurl/native`.
 ```janet
 (import jurl/native)
 (def output-body @"")